 LimitationsWe cannot accept applications from those who:

 - Are under the age of 19

-- 2 of your shifts will fall on the four days that the stages are open (between Thurs evening to Monday noon)
+- We stagger shifts so that they don’t all fall on the days that the stages are open.

-- See “Job List” for available Volunteer positions.
+- See Team Descriptions for available volunteer positions.

-- Staff typically work 12 hour shifts daily for the duration of the festival.
+- Staff shifts are between 8 and 12 hours DAILY for the duration of the festival.

 - These positions are filled by seasoned, dedicated staff who come to the festival for the work experience and the satisfaction of working hard and enjoying the festival with their crew.

 - See Team Descriptions for available staff positions.